PS5 restock update today: Track on Twitter, Walmart, Target and more

-PS5 restock could make a comeback this week.
-GameStop, Target, and Sony Direct are some of the retailers we anticipate will have PS5 restock this week.
+PS5 restock is off to a slow start this week.
+However, GameStop, Target, and Sony Direct are some of the retailers we anticipate will have PS5 restock this week.

 So we're here to help you secure PS5 stock when inventory returns, by tracking rumored PS5 restocks on Twitter and keeping an eye out for surprise PS5 drops from dozens of retailers.
 We've also pulled together a list of the top U.S. retailers, including Target, GameStop, and Amazon that sell the PS5 and PS5 Digital Edition.
 Be sure to bookmark this page and check back often for the latest updates on all things PS5.